 - Maintain adequate records during your pending claim, such as billing statements, diagnostic tests, physical therapy notes, and other documentation.

 - Hire a lawyer to represent you.
 They can file a claim and negotiate a settlement on your behalf.

-Gibson Hill Personal Injury understands the trauma you endured after the car wreck.
-Holding the other driver accountable for their actions can be challenging.
+The Gibson Hill Personal Injury team understands the trauma you endure due to a car wreck.
+Holding the other driver accountable for their actions can be challenging, especially without legal representation.
 However, you don’t have to face the legal process alone.
-We will protect your rights and fight for the best possible outcome.
+We are dedicated to protecting the rights of our clients and fighting for the best possible outcome.